tpgit/UnOfficialLeptDocs/vs2008/building-image-libraries.rst

 To diagnose these kinds of issues you can use ``dumpbin /directives somelibrary.lib`` from the command line to see which runtime library `somelibrary.lib` was built to use.
+Use ``dumpbin /imports somelibrary.dll`` to check dynamic-link libraries.

 The ``/MD`` and ``/MDd`` switches were chosen because the ``/clr`` option which enables linking with .NET languages can only be used with